How To Help The Future Workforce Question The Status Quo Of Higher Ed

 Generation Z is already questioning the status quo.
 If the rest of us join them and do the same, we can help them overcome the uncertainty posed by Covid-19 and realize a more prosperous, independent future.
 And in doing so, we can decrease the stigma that has pushed CTE into a corner for years and instead elevate it in the career path discourse.

-Jeremy Wheaton is president and CEO of ECMC Group, a national nonprofit focused on helping students succeed.
+Jeremy Wheaton is president and CEO of ECMC Group.